 Exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-Figures 40 through 42 show typical terminations.
+FIGURE 40 and FIGURE 41 show typical terminations.

 - 1 Exhaust piping must terminate straight out or up as shown.
-The termination pipe must be sized as listed in table 10.
-The specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - 2 On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall.
+The termination pipe must be sized as listed in TABLE 10.
+The Specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - 2 On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall.